jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 The tables contained information on orders from 2021 and 2022 through the Olist profile in all major Brazilian Marketplaces.

 All tables were normalized to 3NF, ensuring no transitive dependencies were present, meaning no non-key column was dependent on another non-key column.
-The following was the final model used as the basis for analyzing and creating the dashboard in Power BI:
+The following was the final model used to analyze and create the dashboard in Power BI:
 ![image](images/data_model.png)
 ## 5. KPIs Definition
 Based on the project objectives and data model, we determined KPIs to be used in the analysis to extract insights from the dataset: